lutfullahcelenk/50JavascriptProjects/README.md

 # 50JavascriptProjects
-We have 50 projects which include HTML5, CSS3 ve Javascript extensions.
+We have 50 projects which include HTML5, CSS3 ve Javascript extensions. <br>
-You can copy the whole link for any project and paste search bar due to make the project displayed.
+You can copy the whole link for any project and paste search bar due to make the project displayed. <br>
-Enjoy coding...
+Enjoy coding... <hr>

 1)Expanding Cards -- https://lutfullahcelenk.github.io/50JavascriptProjects/1)ExpandingCards